Laws of Cricket: Setting up the game

 The first 12 Laws cover the players and officials, basic equipment, pitch specifications and timings of play.
 These Laws are supplemented by Appendices B, C and D (see below).

 Law 1: The players.
 A cricket team consists of eleven players, including a captain.
 Outside of official competitions, teams can agree to play more than eleven-a-side, though no more than eleven players may field.

 Law 2: The umpires.
 There are two umpires, who apply the Laws, make all necessary decisions, and relay the decisions to the scorers.
-While not required under the Laws of Cricket, in higher level cricket a third umpire (located off the field, and available to assist the on-field umpires) may be used under the specific playing conditions of a particular match or tournament.
+While not required under the Laws of Cricket, higher-level matches may use a third umpire — located off the field — who assists the on-field umpires under specific playing conditions set by the match or tournament.

 Law 3: The scorers.
 There are two scorers who respond to the umpires' signals and keep the score.

 Law 4: The ball.
 A cricket ball is between 8.81 and 9 inches (22.4 cm and 22.9 cm) in circumference, and weighs between 5.5 and 5.75 ounces (155.9g and 163g) in men's cricket.
 A slightly smaller and lighter ball is specified in women's cricket, and slightly smaller and lighter again in junior cricket (Law 4.6).
 Only one ball is used at a time, unless it is lost, when it is replaced with a ball of similar wear.
 It is also replaced at the start of each innings, and may, at the request of the fielding side, be replaced with a new ball, after a minimum number of overs have been bowled as prescribed by the regulations under which the match is taking place (currently 80 in Test matches).
 The gradual degradation of the ball through the innings is an important aspect of the game.

 Law 5: The bat.
 The bat is no more than 38 in in length, no more than 4.25 in wide, no more than 2.64 in deep at its middle and no deeper than 1.56 in at the edge.
 The hand or glove holding the bat is considered part of the bat.
 Ever since the ComBat incident, a highly publicised marketing attempt by Dennis Lillee, who brought out an aluminium bat during an international game, the Laws have provided that the blade of the bat must be made of wood.